Kingsport cleanup event removes 1.4 tons of trash

 “Ultimately, the goal of the commission is to create a strong alliance between the city government and its neighborhoods,” Leonberg said.

-The commission meets on the last Thursday of most months at 6 p.m. in the 3rd floor board room at City Hall, located at 415 Broad Street.
-The next meeting is scheduled for May 26.
+The commission meets on the last Thursday of most months at 6 p.m. in the third floor board room at City Hall, located at 415 Broad St. The next meeting is scheduled for tonight May 26.

 “We encourage everyone who wants to be involved in the community to attend our meetings and learn more about what we do,” Leonberg said.
 “We’re always interested in feedback and information about your neighborhood.
 It’s worth pointing out, we may not know about an issue until people tell us.”